cloudmesh-community/fa18-523-57/notebook.md

 * Attended Lecture Discussion
 * Updated/added www- to all references with misc bib entries.
 * Data exploration for the project

+## Week Fri 11/09/18 - 11/15/18 ##
+* Attended Lecture Discussion
+* Updated paper and understood what changes need to be done.
+* Data exploration for the project and initial visualizations

+## Week Fri 11/16/18 - 11/22/18 ##
+* Attended Lecture Discussion
+* Updated paper to the proper format.
+* Data visualizations for project
+* Thanksgiving week

+## Week Fri 11/23/18 - 11/29/18 ##
+* Working on project